binghamton spending through Aug 2023

 This may seem like a lot, but the details matter:

-- $3,000,000 was promised as a subsidy to the new corporate owners of the Town and Country apartments on the North Side of Binghamton to help them fix code violations that threaten the health and safety of residents.
-According to comments by City officials, it is not clear whether the City is monitoring the repairs, or if these funds are actually committed.
+- $3,000,000 was promised as a subsidy (December 2021) to the new corporate owners of the Town and Country apartments on the North Side of Binghamton if they could secure state grant funds (Low-Income Housing Tax Credits) to carry out comprehensive repairs to the buildings.
 Interesting to note, this amount would have been more than enough to support a bold, community-led proposal to convert this low-income rental property into a condiminium that would grant low-income tenants a chance at owning the units and building weath, but this proposal was ignored by City officials at the time.
+Mayor Kraham asked his rubberstamping City Council at the December 27, 2023 Council meeting for one last favor before they were replaced with an all-Democratic City Council: grant him the authority to enter into a contract with the new corporate owners, even though it's not clear that they have secured the other funding they promised to bring to the project.

 - $2,000,000 was committed to the Broome County Land Bank to acquire and rehab at least ten tax-foreclosed single-family properties into new affordable homeownership opportunities for Binghamton residents.